Feature Races at The Meadows

 Topgun

-The Top Gun, as the name suggests, is a search for the 'gun' sprinters and stayers in the nation.
+The Topgun, as the name suggests, is a search for the 'gun' sprinters in the nation.
 An invitational race, dogs are selected by a panel of experts see who reigns supreme.
-The first Top Gun was run back in 1993 and has since seen champions El Grand Señor (2010), Buckle Up Wes (2014), Fernando Bale (2015), Up Hill Jill (2017) and Shima Shine (2020) salute in the 525m sprint.
+The first Topgun was run back in 1993 and has since seen champions El Grand Señor (2010), Buckle Up Wes (2014), Fernando Bale (2015), Up Hill Jill (2017) and Shima Shine (2020) salute in the 525m sprint.

 The race was honoured as a Group 1 in 1999 and sees greyhounds race for a first prize of $150,000.
 Usually run in early November, this race lights up The Meadows crowd like no other race on the calendar.